 The model is quite simple and reproducible.
-Every believer can be part of this work.
+In general:

-Periodically, the simple gatherings (ekklesias) join together for special occasions of prayer, teaching, or worship.
+periodically, the Communities join together for special occasions of prayer, teaching, or worship.
 It may happen as often as monthly or as infrequently as quarterly.

-As disciples move to different cities or countries, either due to work/family reasons or purposefully in service to God, the process starts all over again!
+as disciples move to different cities or countries, either due to work/family reasons or purposefully in service to God, the launching of new communities starts all over again!

-Although there are numerous examples of this model, I will only give links for three examples, two are facilitated by well known Christian pastors/authors.
-Francis Chan stepped down as pastor of a mega-church to start "We Are Church" in the San Francisco area.
-Also, Church Multiplication Associates, led by Neil Cole, has multiple networks of organic churches using much the same model.
-Finally, a very similar model recently started in OK called Home Church.
-Church Multiplication Associates have a plethora of wonderful resources available on their website.
+Although there are numerous examples of this model, I will only give links for three examples One is facilitated by well known Christian pastor/author, Francis Chan who stepped down as pastor of a mega-church to start "We Are Church" in the San Francisco area.
+Very similar models given as examples include Home Church, a network in Oklahoma, and Summit Fellowshipsa network in Oregon.

 (while these resources may espouse doctrinal perspectives you disagree with, they generally present universal principles applicable to all)